Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Possible uses of acceleration strategies

 \section{Possible uses of acceleration strategies}

-In this Section and in the following one, we consider the solution of a fixed point problem $G(\mathbf{s})=\mathbf{s}$ where the sequence of vectors (called the {\it basic iterations}) is given by $\mathbf{s}_{n+1}=G(\mathbf{s}_n), n=0,1,\ldots $, and we present three possible ways to apply the extrapolation techniques introduced in Section \ref{sec:extr_techniques}.
-They are the {\it Restarted}, the {\it Continuous update} and the {\it Anderson-type} methods.
+In this Section and in the following one, we consider the solution of the fixed point problem $G(\mathbf{s})=\mathbf{s}$.
+There are three ways to proceed.

-There is also another possibility for applying these transformations.
-It is the simplest way: the vectors $\mathbf{s}_n$ are generated one by one, and the extrapolation method is applied after the computation of each new vector $\mathbf{s}_n$ by using the needed preceding vectors of the sequence.
-It is called the \textit{Acceleration Method} (see \cite{soft} for details).
-Here, we propose a modification of this technique, called {\it Continuous-Updating}, similar but non identical, which allows to highlight the connection with projection methods.
+The simplest way is to use an extrapolation method.
+The vectors $\mathbf{s}_n$ are generated one by one by Picard's iteration as $\mathbf{s}_{n+1}=G(\mathbf{s}_n), n=0,1,\ldots$, from a given $\mathbf s_0$.
+The extrapolation method is applied after each computation of a new vector $\mathbf{s}_n$ by using a certain number of the preceding Picard's iterates to produce a completely new extrapolated sequence.
+This procedure is called the \textit{Acceleration Method} but it is not used in this paper (see \cite{soft} for details).

+The second way consists in computing a certain number of Picard's iterates, then to use these in one of the extrapolation techniques introduced in Section \ref{sec:extr_techniques}, and finally to restart the Picard's iterates from the extrapolated vector that has been obtained.
+This is the {\it Restarted} method treated below.

+In the third way, the process builds its own sequence step by step.
+Each term of the sequence is obtained by combining, in a certain manner, Picard's iterates, preceding terms of the sequence and extrapolated ones.
+We will focus on three possible algorithms of this type that are termed {\it Continuous-Updating}, presented in this Section, the {\it Anderson-type} and the {\it Periodic Anderson-type} methods, both discussed in Section \ref{sec:anderson_type}.
+The difference between these procedures lies in the way in which previous iterates are combined together in the process to obtain a new vector.